ArmandPhilippot/minimalist-sharing-buttons-widget/README.md

 1. Navigate to the "_Plugins_" dashboard page and click on "_Activate_".
 2. Add "_**Minimalist Sharing Buttons**_" to a widget area through the "_Widgets_" menu in WordPress.
 3. Choose the buttons you want to display.
-4. (optional) If you want to display the Mastodon button, you need to provide an API key.
+4. (optional) If you want to display the Mastodon button, you need to provide an API token.
 You can generate one on [instances.social](https://instances.social/api/token).

 Minimalist Sharing Buttons uses [Mastodon Sharing Button](https://github.com/ArmandPhilippot/mastodon-sharing-button) to provide a Mastodon button.
-By setting an API, it will be share with the other project (locally, nothing goes elsewhere) to generate a valid list of instances.
+By setting an API token, it will be share with the other project (locally, nothing goes elsewhere) to generate a valid list of instances.
 This instances list is used to validate the user input and to provide suggestions to the user.

 ## Screenshots